jopemachine-arvis/arvis/documents/hotkey-description.md

 type: `Action (object)`

-Action to be triggered by the keyword.
+Action to be triggered by the `hotkey`.

 [Click to view "action" type](./documents/action-description.md)